schrodinator/expert-garbanzo/README.md

 A game must have (at least) one guesser and (at least) one cluegiver per team.
 These roles may be played by ChatBots.
 You may elect to play a cooperative game by filling both roles on only one team.

-Caution: While it is possible to have multiple players with the same role, this is currently untested, unreliable, and chaotic.
-It is a work in progress.
+Multiple players with the same role are permitted.
+You may elect to give yourself a (possibly unhelpful) helper bot by selecting a bot to fill the same role as you.

 ### AI Players